 - Our clients and business partners are key to ensuring the long-term success of the Company and, as a result, it is important to develop and maintain strong client relationships.
-As we emerge from the Covid-19 pandemic, we continue to use various digital methods of communications, including meetings and briefings alongside face to face meetings. - The firm engages with our people to ensure that the Company can recruit, develop, motivate and retain talented individuals.
+Following the Covid-19 pandemic, the Company continue to use various digital methods of communications, including meetings and briefings alongside face to face meetings. - The firm engages with our people to ensure that the Company can recruit, develop, motivate and retain talented individuals.
 There is an established policy of communicating with all employees regularly.
 The NEHS Group's purpose and its strategy and priorities are communicated at quarterly town halls, and throughout the year in leadership meetings, all-employee email messages and Nomura news bulletins.
 The Board hosts round tables with employees periodically to hear directly from the workforce.
-In its communications, the NEHS Group actively promotes its commitment to: good governance; risk management; compliance; good conduct; client needs and shareholder requirements; social responsibility; equal opportunities; and Diversity, Equity, and Inclusion ("DEI"). - Nomura conducts an annual Founding Principles and Corporate Ethics Day, a global initiative with the aim of engaging with employees and obtaining feedback in relation to conduct and culture matters.
+In its communications, the NEHS Group actively promotes its commitment to: good governance; risk management; compliance; good conduct; client needs and shareholder requirements; social responsibility; equal opportunities; and Diversity, Equity, and Inclusion (DEI). - Nomura conducts an annual Founding Principles and Corporate Ethics Day, a global initiative with the aim of engaging with employees and obtaining feedback in relation to conduct and culture matters.
 These sessions are held in teams and led by team leaders to facilitate open discussions.
 The Group Conduct Department team organise employee engagement surveys and review the output of the surveys, gather feedback and develop targeted action plans which are presented to Executive management.
-The targeted action plans are also tracked by and presented to the NEHS Board on a half yearly basis. - Both the NEHS and EMEA Management Committee and the Board receive regular updates from HR to consider progress around subjects such as Diversity, Equity and Inclusion (DEI), employee wellbeing and learning & development.
-In particular, a DEI programme across the EMEA region has continued to be built this year, led by our DEI team, supported by our inclusion networks, with a series of DEI initiatives being launched across the NEHS Group as a result. - An annual Health and Wellbeing review is conducted by HR.
+The targeted action plans are also tracked by and presented to the NEHS Board on a half yearly basis. - Both the NEHS and EMEA Management Committee and the Board receive regular updates from HR to consider progress around subjects such as DEI, employee wellbeing and learning & development.
+In particular, a DEI programme across the EMEA region has continued to be built upon this year, led by our DEI team and supported by our inclusion networks, with a series of DEI initiatives being launched across the NEHS Group.
+This work is being coordinated globally by a Global Diversity Working Group to drive a more consistent approach across the firm.
+Work streams are focused on recruitment, retention and advancement aspects of the employee life cycle to enhance our offering and support to colleagues from underrepresented groups. - An annual Health and Wellbeing review is conducted by HR.
 The Director of the Board responsible for Health and Safety provides an annual update on Health, Safety and the Environment.
 Wellbeing champions have been trained across the business and a firm-wide wellbeing programme is in place. - The Company reviews and reports on its invoice payment practices to ensure suppliers are treated fairly by abiding to agreed payment terms.